bit-smart-io/smart-bdd/README.md

 Create interactive feature files from Java code:

 - Ability to re-run tests.
+- Ability to modify the state under test.
 - Show downstream interactions with diagrams.
 - Capture downstream data such as HTTP request/response headers and body.
 - Steps wrapped in actions: